comrade-coop/apocryph/spec/PROTOCOL.md

 (Document status: barebones)

 When the Publisher Client connects to the Provider Client, it makes use of a libp2p connection; likely through the IPFS DHT, unless the Provider has advertised a stable IP earlier.
-These connections use the protocols `/trusted-pods/attest/0.0.1`, `/trusted-pods/provisioning-capacity/0.0.1`, and `/trusted-pods/provision-pod/0.0.1`, which is based on a Protobufs protocol defined in (..).
+These connections use the protocols `/trusted-pods/attest/0.0.1`, `/trusted-pods/provisioning-capacity/0.0.1`, and `/trusted-pods/provision-pod/0.0.1`, which is based on a Protobufs protocol defined in the [`:/proto/`](../proto) folder.

 The basic structure of this protocol is the following: